Kifaru House: Our full report

 The elegant lounge and dining area are housed in a large oval building with stone fireplaces to either end.
 On one side there are several cream sofas and a low coffee table where guests gather for pre-dinner drinks and to chat about the day, on the other a chunky wooden table laid out for communal dining.
 There is a bar along the back wall with a good selection of drinks and a coffee machine.
 At the front there’s a verandah with a number of sofas where you can relax with coffee and take in the views.
 A separate structure houses a second lounge and a library with a small curio cabinet with locally produced beaded jewellery for sale.

 The five colonial style cottages were originally built for private donors to the conservancy.
 These are spacious structures, with high thatched roofs, dark wood floors and white walls with exposed wooden beams.
 Three cottages are arranged with fixed frame fourposter double beds and a separate single bed, while one so-called honeymoon cottage has a double bed, cosy sofa, bathtub and outside shower.
 These feel stylish and are furnished with a couple of plush armchairs, a writing desk and a built-in storage cupboard.
-The well-proportioned bathrooms have single or double basins, showers and complimentary toiletries by Cinnabar & Green.
+The well-proportioned bathrooms have single or double basins, showers, hairdryer and toiletries by Cinnabar & Green.
 While there is no dedicated spa, in-room massages can be arranged with a trained masseuse who is based at Kifaru House.

 There is also a family cottage with two separate en-suite bedrooms – a double and a twin.
 The rooms are next to each other but not interconnected.